lucaguarro/lingowordle_telegrambot/README.md

 - 🟨 The letter exists but is not in the correct position
 - 🟥 The letter does not exist anywhere in the word

+(Note that the bot has been extended to allow words between 4-10 characters)

 #### Example

 Word to guess: HELLO